What is Marginal Revenue?

 - Change in Quantity = Ending Quantity – Beginning Quantity

-The change in revenue and the change in quantity are the two inputs necessary to compute the marginal revenue, and both of the variables equal the end-of-period balance minus the beginning-of-period balance.
+The change in revenue and the change in quantity are the two inputs necessary to compute the marginal benefit, and both of the variables equal the end-of-period balance minus the beginning-of-period balance.

 - Change in Revenue (Δ) → The increase or decrease in a company’s revenue in dollar terms across a specified period.